 The Adaptive Sports Center (ASC) is a 501 (C) 3 organization, founded in 1987 as the Crested Butte Physically Challenged Ski Program.
 A small but passionate group of residents spearheaded the program with the intent of providing ski instruction and equipment to individuals with disabilities on their home mountain.
 In that first year, 33 participants received lessons from an all-volunteer staff.

 The organization gained traction in 1988 thanks to a significant contribution from President Jimmy Carter and First Lady Rosalynn Carter.

 The ASC is now a full-fledged therapeutic recreation program that operates year-round, with adaptive activities ranging from mountain biking and skiing to ice climbing and kayaking.
-Over 6,000 activities are provided annually to nearly 800 individuals who come to Crested Butte from all over the U.S. and overseas each year.
+On average, over 6,000 activities are provided annually to more than 1,200 individuals who come to Crested Butte from all over the U.S. and overseas each year.

 Through clinical studies and post-activity participant surveys, we know that our programs are creating positive change in our participants’ daily lives.
 In a 2015-2016 participant survey, 100% of our participants reported the highest possible level of satisfaction with their programming experience.
 Our participants have stated immediate benefits following their participation in our programs, including a good night’s sleep and a sense of empowerment that comes from successfully learning a new skill.
 This has been further supported by a 2009 Brigham Young University clinical study which found that participation in adaptive sports improved overall health, quality of life, self-confidence, general level of activity, feelings of empowerment, and satisfaction with life.
 Two highlights from the study found: